Kadyan25/clueso-clone-frontend/README.md

 - The Chrome extension **content script** listens for this message and writes the JWT into `chrome.storage.local`.

-This is how the extension later calls backend APIs with `Authorization: Bearer <token>`.
+This allows the extension to call backend APIs with `Authorization: Bearer <token>` using the same JWT as the web app.

 ---

 ## Styling & Layout

-- Tailwind CSS is configured via `tailwind.config.*` and `postcss.config.*`. [web:123]
+- Tailwind CSS is configured via `tailwind.config.*` and `postcss.config.*`.[web:23]
 - `app/layout.tsx` sets up the root HTML structure and imports `globals.css`.
 - The sessions pages use a dark SaaS-style layout inspired by Clueso:
-  - Left-aligned column of session cards
+  - Left-aligned column of session cards.
-  - Clear status pills and buttons
+  - Clear status pills and call‑to‑action buttons.
-  - Sections labeled “AI Script”, “Extension Events”, and “Feedback”
+  - Sections labeled “AI Script”, “Extension Events”, and “Feedback”.

 ---